code-martin/ABShutter3/README.md

 ## Problem Solved

 Cheap Bluetooth camera shutter remotes like the "AB Shutter 3" are widely available.
-However, on Windows, they typically only send basic commands like `Volume Up` or `Enter`, making them less useful as general-purpose input devices.
-This application allows you to intercept these inputs and translate them into *any* desired keyboard key press (e.g., Page Down, F5, letters, numbers, etc.), effectively turning the remote into a simple, customizable macro pad or presentation clicker.
+However, on Windows, they typically only send basic commands like `Volume Up`, making them less useful as general-purpose input devices.
+This application allows you to intercept these inputs and translate them into *any* desired keyboard key press (e.g., Enter, Page Down, F5, letters, numbers, etc.), effectively turning the remote into a simple, customizable macro pad or presentation clicker.

 ## ✨ Features